Aniket1313/Intro_To_Datascience_Training_2018/README.md

 medical, drug usage, opioids

 ### Summary
-A listing of each accidental death associated with drug overdose in Connecticut from 2012 to June 2017.
-Data are derived from an investigation by the Office of the Chief Medical Examiner which includes the toxicity report, death certificate, as well as a scene investigation.
-Out of the 4000 recorded deaths casued by drug usage, Is there a common pattern to be found in terms of drug kind, age or even location.
+The dataset contains information regarding each accidental death associated with drug overdose in Connecticut from 2012 to June 2017.
+The data was derived from an investigation by the Office of the Chief Medical Examiner which includes the toxicity report, death certificate, as well as a scene investigation.
+The set includes information such as Date, Sex, Race, Age, Location with the type of drug used either in single usage or multiple combinations.

 ### Why pick this topic
-write a sentence in the form of "X is an interesting problem to solve because Y".
-This should cover not only what the problem is, but also why it's important and who cares about it.
+The topic may provide important insight as to what drug or what combination of drugs are the leading cause of accidental death in connecticut and how age or gender may play in part in the cause of death.
+The data set contains over 4000 records, but does not contain any numerical variables apart from age, which might be a shortcoming in gaining better insight.

 ### How do I get it?
-The page for the paper is [here](https://catalog.data.gov/dataset/accidental-drug-related-deaths-january-2012-sept-2015) and the link to the data download is under "Downloads & Resources".
+The documentation for the dataset is [here](https://catalog.data.gov/dataset/accidental-drug-related-deaths-january-2012-sept-2015) and the link to the data download is under "Downloads & Resources".

-## DOTA2 online game statistics
+## Crop Yields and Weather - State of NY

 ### Keywords
-online game, MOBA, player, match, skill
+Weather, Climate, Crop Yields, Principal Crops

 ### Summary
-A dataset containing 50000 matches from the online game Dota2.
-The data details which team won, which heroes (characters) were in the teams, which player ID was playing, match duration, parameters such as how many times a player/character killed and died and many other features.

-### What I love about it
-I've actually seen this turned into a great capstone project analysis.
-There is scope for analysing the characteristics of the different heroes, interactions between them, matches, and much more.
-All data are readily available in a single download, but over multiple files, allowing plenty of scope to add value by joining data from different files on common fields.
+This dataset requires the combination of two different data sources.
+The first set being crop yields which highlights the annual production of crops dating back to the 1990s.
+The second data set contains weather data for each state.
+But we will mostly be focusing our effort on NY.

+### Why pick this topic
+This data will help us understand how weather affects crops and show if there is a declining or increasing trend on crop production in correlation with the climate change.

+Downloading this data set will be a challenge as there are no visible API for both data sources at the moment and the data is spread out.
+Some web scraping might make it easier to obtain data from the second site, but more likely building the entire data set will require a lot of manual copy and pasting.

 ### How do I get it?
-The data are hosted on kaggle [here](https://www.kaggle.com/devinanzelmo/dota-2-matches).
-Whilst kaggle links often make us roll our eyes, this is one of those times when it's used to host a really interesting data set rather than a typical kaggle data set of "training.csv" and "test.csv".
+The documentation for the first dataset is [here](https://usda.mannlib.cornell.edu/MannUsda/viewDocumentInfo.do?documentID=1047) and the link to the data download is under "Latest Releases:".

+The second dataset can be obtained [here](https://www.usclimatedata.com/climate/addison/alabama/united-states/usal0586)